Victor Chang Institute "Women Against Heart Disease" Lunch - The Shangri-La Hotel, Sydney - Thursday 16th August, 2018

 https://www.heartfoundation.org.au/Heart-health-education/Risk-factors-for-women

-Heart Disease is the single biggest killer of Australian Women.
-It kills 3 times as many women than breast cancer.
+Coronary artery disease is the 2nd leading cause of death of Australian Women.
+It kills 2 times as many women than breast cancer.
 However awareness is still low, <40% of women know heart disease is the leading cause of death in women.

 Some worrying facts:

-• Women have increased mortality compared to men after an MI
+• Women have increased mortality and morbidity compared to men after a heart attack

-Women with an MI often have an atypical presentation
+Women with an MI often have other symptoms

-• Shortness of breath, a cold sweat, extreme fatigue, dizziness, and nausea.
+• These include pain in the jaw/neck/throat/shoulder/ar; Shortness of breath, a cold sweat, extreme fatigue, dizziness, and nausea.

 Risk factors: